hvemily/Project-exam-v2/README.md

 Design and Wireframes
 The wireframes and style guide for this project were created using Figma.
-You can view the design assets here: Figma Design
+You can view the design assets through the delivery in Teams.

 Project Management
 The planning and task management for this project were handled using GitHub Projects.
 You can view the project board here: GitHub Project Board